galadril/JsonEditor/Readme.md

 - **Visual Editing**: Easily edit JSON files using the generated UI controls based on the JSON structure.
 - **Raw JSON Editing**: Directly edit the JSON in a text editor with syntax highlighting and line numbers.
 - **Validation**: Validates JSON structure in real-time to ensure the integrity of the data.
-- **Customizable UI**: Theme support to switch between light and dark modes for better visibility.

 ## Screenshots